huntercfreeman/HunterFreeman.About/README.md

 	var task = SomethingThoughtToBeAsync();
 	Console.WriteLine(task.IsCompleted);
 	// Will write out True, because the code ran synchronously.

+	// At first I had the following example here,
+	// but I'm second guessing if it is correct:
+	{
+		// SynchronizationContext is UI
+		await SomethingThoughtToBeAsync().ConfigureAwait(false);

+		// SynchronizationContext is still UI
+		// because 'SomethingThoughtToBeAsync()' ran synchronously.
+	}
 }

 // 'async' keyword optimizations